 legal resources necessary to hold negligent facilities accountable.

-Information on Maryland Nursing Home Abuse & Neglect Lawsuit Case Values
+Maryland Nursing Home Abuse & Neglect Lawsuit Case Values

 Nationwide, our population demographics are shifting to a much older population, and Maryland is no different.
 Every day in the U.S., 10,000 people turn 65.
 With a growing elder population, the amount of elder abuse is also on the rise.
 Sadly, the full effect is not even known, as an estimated 93% of these cases go unreported.